moehriegitt/hob3l/README.md

 Please check [the SCAD format documentation](doc/scadformat.md) for a definition of the subset of SCAD that is supported by Hob3l.

-## Algorithmic Improvements

-The triangulation algorithm of Hertel & Mehlhorn (1983) was extended to support coincident vertices, because this is what the polygon clipping outputs.
-Also, sequences of collinear edges are fully supported, because, again, this may happen.

-The polygon clipping algorithm of Mart&iacute;nez, Rueda, Feito (2009) was improved to have less computational instability by deriving crossing points always from the original edge (although currently, each 2D operation restarts this -- this could be improved).
-Also, computational stability was improved by rigorous use of epsilon-aware arithmetics.
-Further, a better polygon reassembling algorithm with O(n log n) runtime was implemented -- the original paper and reference implementation do not focus on this part.
-Also, several additional corner cases are handled.

-For further speed-up, the polygon clipping algorithm was extended to support processing more than two polygons at the same time, because with a runtime of O(n log n), it benefits from larger n.
-Currently, it usually works with max.
-10 polygons.
-Even processing 3 polygons at once speeds up some examples by a factor of 2 over processing 2 polygons at once.

 ## Status, Stability, Limitations, Future Work, TODO